I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

-Also known as garden heliotrope, valerian are big plants, with striking architectural leaves that can certainly make them stand out in any flower border.
+Also known as garden heliotrope, valerian (Valeriana officinalis) are big plants with striking architectural leaves that can certainly make them stand out in any flower border.
 They can be grown from seed, although germination rates are uneven and poor.

-Valerian grow best in USDA zones 5–9 or equivalent.
-They require a weed-free environment, because they are slow growing and are easily out-competed by fast-growing weeds.
+Valerian grows best in USDA zones 5–9 or equivalent.
+They require a weed-free environment because, they are slow-growing and are easily out-competed by fast-growing weeds.

 Seed germination is slow and erratic.
 But you can help by making sure the compost in which they lie is always moist, as valerian loves water.
 If you live in an area of high rainfall and can provide good garden drainage, valerian plants will love growing in your garden.